 Tired of waiting in lines at Disney World?
 There is a solution…the Virtual Queue!
-Last year in Disney started implementing this new attraction queuing system by assigning boarding groups to riders.
-Now it looks like Disney’s Virtual Queue is about to get expanded throughout the parks and to more attractions.
+A few years ago, Disney started implementing this new attraction queuing system by assigning boarding groups to riders.
+Is Disney’s Virtual Queue going to be expanded throughout the parks and to more attractions?

 Disneyland and Disney World introduced a virtual queuing system which has been designed to limit the crowds and make visiting the parks a more enjoyable experience overall.
 How does it work though and is it a good idea?

-We’ve had a chance to experience the virtual queue ourselves many times and feel confident that we can share with you everything you need to know about it including why it’s the best solution for Disney attractions and superior to FastPass+.
+We’ve had a chance to experience the virtual queue ourselves many times over the last few years and we feel confident that we can share with you everything you need to know about it including why it’s the best solution for Disney attractions and superior to Genie+.

 In this post, we are going to share with you the basics of the Disney Virtual Queueing system and Boarding Passes.
 We’ll cover: When you need to use it and a Step-by-Step How to get a boarding pass/group.